Supervised Classification Using Sparse Fisher's LDA: Simulation results

-To make sure that the poor performance of FLDAdiag is not affected by the particular choice of 800 features, we independently generated additional 6 covariance structures: 3 from ERASMUS DNA methylation data and 3 from ERASMUS gene expression data.
-Each structure was generated using a different set of 800 features and the prediction error for FLDA and FLDAdiag was calculated based on the 10 iterations.
-The results are presented in Figure \ref{fig:simcomp}.
+To make sure that the poor performance of FLDAdiag on the Data Based structure is not affected by the particular choice of 800 features that were used to generate the covariance matrix, we independently generate 6 additional covariance structures: 3 from ERASMUS DNA methylation dataset and 3 from ERASMUS gene expression dataset.
+Each structure is generated using a different set of 800 features and the prediction error is calculated based on the 10 iterations.
+The results are presented in Figure~\ref{fig:simcomp}.
 Note that FLDA performs consistently better than FLDAdiag with approximately a 3-fold reduction in classification errors.

-Though our method results in good prediction performance, the number of selected features is still relatively high in comparison to the number of truly different features.
-This is not a drawback of cross-validation, but is an intrinsic property of the $L_1$ penalized problem we are solving.
-As we discuss in Section \ref{sec:method}, very sparse solutions are not always obtainable.
+Though FLDA results in good prediction performance, the number of selected features is high in comparison to the number of truly different features.
+This is not a drawback of cross-validation, but is an intrinsic property of the $\ell_1$ penalized problem.
+As we discuss in Section~\ref{sec:nonconvexity}, very sparse solutions are not always obtainable.
 Indeed, we performed a separate study using one of the simulated covariance matrices to evaluate the number of non-zero components selected by the algorithm versus the value of the tuning parameter.
 The results are shown in Figure \ref{fig:drop}.
-The drop is observed at around 300 features which is only somewhat less that the mean value for selected features in Table \ref{tab:simul}.

-This property, however, does not significantly affect the performance of the method.
-Figure \ref{fig:performance} illustrates how the misclassification rate varies with the value of the tuning parameter $\lambda$.
+The drop is observed at around 350 features which is only somewhat less that the mean value for selected features in Table~\ref{tab:simul}.
+The restriction on the sparsity level, however, does not seem to have a negative effect on the classification performance of the method.
+Figure~\ref{fig:drop} illustrates how the misclassification rate of FLDA varies with the sparsity level of $v_{\lambda}$.